HungNguyenDev1511/Car-detection-serving-model/Trainning Pipeline/README.md

 - You can exec to the pod or container (if use docker instead) you can see the process of training job -
 ![Train Process](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/train_process.png)
+- The Version of model will be store in MLFLOW like following result below:
+-
+![Result]

 # Add mlflow for model registry now